cs231n/cs231n.github.io/convolutional-networks.md

 It is worth noting that there are only two commonly seen variations of the max pooling layer found in practice: A pooling layer with \\(F = 3, S = 2\\) (also called overlapping pooling), and more commonly \\(F = 2, S = 2\\).
 Pooling sizes with larger receptive fields are too destructive.

-**Average pooling**.
-In addition to max pooling, the pooling units can also perform other functions, such as average (or even L2-norm pooling).
-Average pooling has been used historically but has recently fallen out of favor compared to the max pooling operation, which has been shown to work better in practice.
+**General pooling**.
+In addition to max pooling, the pooling units can also perform other functions, such as *average pooling* or even *L2-norm pooling*.
+Average pooling was often used historically but has recently fallen out of favor compared to the max pooling operation, which has been shown to work better in practice.

 <div class="fig figcenter fighighlight">
   <img src="/assets/cnn/pool.jpeg">